 The Code of Practice for the Care and Handling of Pigs was updated in 2014 through the Code Development Process as defined by the National Farm Animal Care Council (NFACC).
 The Code outlines both required standards of care for pigs, as well as recommended practices to further enhance pig well-being on-farm.
 To find out more about NFACC and the Code Development Process, click here.

 Group / Loose Housing for Sows

 Manitoba Pork’s ongoing commitment to animal care can be viewed in our sustainable development plan, Embracing a Sustainable Future.
 Manitoba Pork has committed to providing the necessary tools, information and resources to help producers plan successful constructions of group-based sow housing systems.
 Manitoba Pork has worked closely with other collaborators on the National Sow Housing Conversion Project (NSHCP), which acts to collect and share information on actual group or loose sow housing systems.
-Click here for the NSHCP website.
+Click here for more information on the NSHCP for more information on the NSHCP on the Prairie Swine Centre's website.

 Manitoba Pork developed the booklet, Options for Successful Group-Housing of Sows, for producers to consider their options when considering group / loose sow housing.
 In addition, the Centre de développement du porc du Québec inc. (CDPQ) has developed an excellent and comprehensive training manual for designing group housing systems and managing sows in groups, called Housing Sows in Groups – CDPQ Training Manual.

 Weaning is a stressful period for piglets that exposes them to a change in their environment, diet and social structure.
 These stressors can make them more susceptible to disease pressure.
 As such, the weaned piglet is a vulnerable animal that requires specialized care.
 The Best Management Practices for Nursery Barns booklet was developed to help producers to best manage their pigs during the critical post-weaning period.